iArcanic/im-cw2/README.md

 ./backup.sh
 ```

-Navigate to your home folder and you should see the backup folder with a database dump `.sql` file.
+Navigate to your home folder and you should see the backup folder (`student_db-backups`) with a database dump `.sql` file (timestamped accordingly).

+> [!NOTE]
+>
+> - You will be prompted to enter a password for this script.
+> - This is the password of the user that the script is using.
+> - In this case, it is the default user `postgres` with its password `changeme`.
+> - These values can be found in the [`.env`](https://github.com/iArcanic/im-cw2/blob/main/.env) file and can be changed if necessary.

-9. Quit the PostgreSQL connection to the Docker container after usage.
+1. Quit the PostgreSQL connection to the Docker container after usage.

 ```postgresql
 \q